Mikeysax/mikey/README.md

 ```$ npm run dev```

 *Mikey* projects are compatible with React / Redux Dev Chrome Extensions and also have hot reloading enabled.
 Dependencies are kept as minimal as possible. *Mikey* also contains ES6, SCSS/CSS Loading, Testing Setup, Production/Dev Config, and Source Mapping.
+Universal projects take advantage of Redux Async Connect / Redux-Connect fork to load data onto the server before rendering.

 To build for production: